MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-in-app.md

 1. After notebooks are integrated into the app, you are entering into a read-only mode but you can also manage visualization in the cell output.

-1. **Share** the app link will help collaborators find your app conviniently.
+1. **Share** the app link will help collaborators find your app conveniently.

     :::image type="content" source="media\notebook-in-app\manage-access.png" alt-text="Screenshot showing where to manage access.":::